 Then I remembered about the Yukkuri Kaisetsu series in Japan.
 Do you know?
-It’s two animation characters talking in a video.
+It’s two animated characters talking in a video.

-I got the idea from it and created two characters.
+I got an idea from it and created two characters.

 What do you think about the characters we came up with?